Pushups to Bench Press Calculator

 Frequently Asked Questions

-This calculator provides a reasonable estimate based on established correlations between pushup performance and bench press strength.
-It's typically accurate within ±15% for most people.
-However, individual variations in training history, genetics, and technique can affect actual performance.
+This calculator provides an estimate based on statistical correlations between pushup capacity and bench press strength.
+It's typically accurate within 10-15% for most people, but individual variations in muscle fiber composition, limb lengths, and training history can affect actual bench press performance.
+Use it as a guideline rather than an exact prediction.

 References & Disclaimer